emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 	Loads a file from a URL asynchronously.

 	In addition to fetching the URL from the network, preload plugins are executed so that the data is usable in ``IMG_Load`` and so forth (we asynchronously do the work to make the browser decode the image or audio etc.).
+See :ref:`preloading-plugins` for more information on preloading files.

 	When the file is ready the ``onload`` callback will be called.
 If any error occurs ``onerror`` will be called.
 The callbacks are called with the file as their argument.